 - Sta.
 Lourdes Hot Spring – Enjoy a very relaxing dip at the hot spring pools of Sta.
 Lourdes.
 Although far from other city destinations, this hot spring is worth visiting.
 There is no entrance fee but you are required to rent a pool (Php400 – Php1,000 depending on the size) when you visit the place.

 - Make sure to book your accommodation within the city proper if you will take advantage of Puerto Princesa City Tour from a travel agency as they charge additional (from Php250 to Php2,500) for those whose hotels are outside the city.
 Yeah, the surcharge can be more expensive than the package.

 - Puerto Princesa City Tour DIY is good for a group with at least 6 members.
-It is indeed a more affordable options and you will have more control on your time.
+It is indeed a more affordable option and you will have more control over your time.

 - We personally suggest that you take advantage of organized tour services to stay away from hassles and misfortunes especially if you are travelling in a small group.

 - If you want to take advantage of Puerto Princesa Tour package, you may get in touch with our partner travel agency, Sole Adventours.

 - For more virtual and interactive live updates, you can check our INSTAGRAM PAGE or follow us on TWITTER.

 - Be part of Love.
 Eat.
 Wander.
 Facebook Community Page for more updates and travel tips or visit our YouTube Channel for videos.